Transportation and Ticket Center

-The Transportation and Ticket Center (commonly abbreviated TTC) is an intermodal transportation hub served by monorails, ferries, and buses at the Walt Disney World Resort in Bay Lake, Florida.
+The Transportation and Ticket Center (commonly abbreviated as TTC) is an intermodal transportation hub served by monorails, ferries, and buses at the Walt Disney World Resort in Bay Lake, Florida.
 The station serves all three lines of the Walt Disney World Monorail System, as well as conventional bus and taxis in the Greater Orlando Region.

 Services

 Transport between the TTC and Theme Parks

-The Magic Kingdom lies more than a mile away from its parking lot, on the opposite side of the man-made Seven Seas Lagoon.
-Upon arrival, guests are taken by parking lot trams to the Transportation and Ticket Center (commonly abbreviated "TTC"), which sells tickets to the parks and provides transportation connections to the Magic Kingdom.
+Magic Kingdom lies more than a mile away from its parking lot, on the opposite side of the manmade Seven Seas Lagoon.
+Upon arrival, guests are taken by parking lot trams to the Transportation and Ticket Center (commonly abbreviated "TTC"), which sells tickets to the parks and provides transportation connections to Magic Kingdom.
 To reach the park, guests can use either the Walt Disney World Monorail System or a ferryboat.

 The main monorail loop has two lines.
 The outer loop is a direct nonstop loop between the TTC and Magic Kingdom (called the Express Line), while the inner loop makes additional stops at the Contemporary, Polynesian, and Grand Floridian resorts (called the Resort Line).

-Epcot is accessible by a spur monorail line that was added upon that park's opening in 1982.
+EPCOT is accessible by a spur monorail line that was added upon that park's opening in 1982.

+Security screening

+Guests pass through security screening at the TTC prior to boarding the ferry or monorail so that upon arrival at the theme parks they may proceed straight to the entrance.
+Prior to 2017, screening was performed outside the entrance to Magic Kingdom after disembarking.
+The checkpoints were moved to the TTC to relieve congestion at the park entrance.